rvsrnvsn/ICML2019/README.md

   - Importance sampling for the RL sub-problem of policy evaluation
 + Regression importance sampling
   - Correction from empirical distribution (rather than behavior policy) to target policy
-+ First to show that using an estimated behavior policy improces imporatnces sampling in multi-step environments
++ First to show that using an estimated behavior policy improves importance sampling in multi-step environments

 ### Learning from a Learner